 Reserved bits in table 53 and table 54 are set to 0 by the transmitter and shall be ignored by the receiver.

 TGay Editor: in table 56 column 4 line 3, modify the following text:

-A Differential EDMG-MCSi subfield is reserved if spatial stream i is not defined.
+A Differential EDMG-MCSi subfield is reserved and set to 0 if spatial stream i is not defined, it shall be ignored by the receiver.